isabella232/experience-manager-guides-learn.en/help/tutorials/api-reference/folder-profile-java.md

+---
+title: Java-based API to work with folder profiles
+description: Learn about the Java-based API to work with folder profiles
+---

 # Java-based API to work with folder profiles {#id175UB30E05Z}

 The following Java-based API allows you to add conditional attributes to a folder-level profile.
 This API is available in the form of a bundle.
 You must include this bundle in your code to use this APIs.